chaaz/versio/docs/troubleshooting.md

 page](https://github.com/chaaz/versio/blob/main/docs/dependencies.md),
 to make sure that all of Versio's external requirements are available.

+Also, take a look at our [use case page](./use_cases.md): in case you're trying to use one of the use-cases there.

 While we always like feedback of any size and style, you'll have a much better chance of being heard if you include the following in your
 ticket: